seandstewart/bardly/pending/tragedies/othello/11-player.md

 If I do vow a friendship, I'll perform it
 To the last article: my lord shall never rest;
 I'll intermingle everything he does
 With Cassio's suit: therefore be merry, Cassio;
+For thy solicitor shall rather die
+Than give thy cause away. /

 **EMILIA**
-Madam, here comes my lord.
+/ Madam, here comes my lord.

 **CASSIO**
-Madam, I'll take my leave.
+Madam, I'll take my leave. /

 **DESDEMONA**
-Why, stay, and hear me speak.
+/ Why, stay, and hear me speak.

 **CASSIO**
 Madam, not now: I am very ill at ease,